 - You have the resources and time to adjust your EBS applications but are not willing to materially alter the application code and do not want to embrace a new application architecture.

-Examples may include moving from single node to RAC DB, from single node application configuration to a load balanced cluster configuration, incorporating DR ability with RPO/RTO meeting business requirements and needed ability to provide auto scaling to match performance to load.
+Examples may include moving from single node to RAC DB, from single node application configuration to a load-balanced cluster configuration, incorporating DR ability with RPO/RTO meeting business requirements, and needed the ability to provide auto-scaling to match performance to load.
 For some of these cases, however, it may be the case that they require a new architecture (rearchitecting) entirely, not refactoring (partial architecture).

 Which Migration Strategy Should You Choose?